Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 - **Users**

-This collection stores the users username and their hashed password, it also stores their email for future developments and assigns admin privilages.
+This collection stores the users username and their hashed password, it also stores their email for future developments and assigns admin privileges.

 | Key | Type |Notes|
 | --- | --- |---|